 Automatic progress analysis

 Exercises are completed on the computer.
 As soon as a user is registered, they can begin to train anywhere and anytime – at home, at school or during an educational session.
 The learning path is stored as the user progresses and can be viewed at any time, while the computer conducts ongoing analysis of learning behaviour and errors, compiling an individually tailored learning schedule.
 In addition to the predefined learning modules, it is also possible to create custom training courses, for example with words from vocabulary tests or foreign languages.
 The training can be expanded and supplemented as desired.

 Developing the brain

-When we learn how to do maths, we engage various regions of the brain, each of which are developed in different ways.
+When we learn how to do maths, we engage various regions of the brain, each of which is developed in different ways.
 The problems that can occur during this process are wide-ranging and can differ hugely from child to child.
 Since the daily battle with learning how to add, subtract or multiply is never the same for any two children, it calls for a highly innovative solution.
-What’s more, the linkage and interaction of these different regions of the brain is just as important as their gradual development and should be automated and triggered differently depending on the task at hand.
+Moreover, the linkage and interaction of these different regions of the brain are just as important as their gradual development and should be automated and triggered differently depending on the task at hand.
 Problems in one area can hinder development in another area and therefore also the interaction of these different areas.
 Calcularis trains individual areas of the brain using specific types of games and simultaneously activates as many areas of the brain as possible by representing numbers as quantities, number words, Arabic numerals or on a number line.
 It supports the learning and consolidation process by systematically appealing to different sensory qualities, such as colour and shape.

 Training skills and related sub-skills